noahlinn/samplelandiaFRONT/readMe.md

 # SampleLandia

 ## Objective
-    SampleLandia is an application to provide users with audio samples based upon their search requirements and also upload their own samples.
+    SampleLandia is an application to provide users with audio samples based upon their search requirements and also HOPEFULLY upload their own samples.
 This application utilizes the freesound.org API.

 ## Wireframes